storj/ipfs-go-ds-storj/README.md

 `$bucketname` is a bucket on Storj DCS.
 It must be created.

 `$accessGrant` is an access grant for Storj DCS with full permission on the entire `$bucketname` bucket.

+The `logFile` config is optional.
+If set, it enables logging for this plugin.

 If you are configuring a brand new ipfs instance without any data, you can overwrite the `datastore_spec` file with: